DecisionsDev/decisions-bai-gettingstarted/gs_topics/tut_bai_gs_prop_ruleset_lsn.md

-# Task 2: Enabling Business Automation Insights properties for a ruleset (draft)
+# Task 2: Enabling Business Automation Insights properties for a ruleset

 You use the Decision Center Business console to deploy a ruleset in a RuleApp from the Miniloan Service decision service to Rule Execution Server (see [Getting started with decision services](https://www.ibm.com/support/knowledgecenter/SSQP76_8.10.x/com.ibm.odm.distrib.samples/smp_console_topics/tpc_smpserver_starting.html)).
 Then, you use the Rule Execution Server console to set properties that enable events to be emitted from the ruleset to Business Automation Insights.